Disability Discrimination Lawyer in Northridge

 When accommodation for a disability costs money, employers are completely responsible for this cost.
 They can’t require employees to purchase materials themselves or take the cost of accommodation out of their paychecks.
 If an employer is wary about the cost of accommodation, they may suggest an alternative accommodation that costs less or nothing at all.

-Reasonable Accommodation & Undue Hardship
+Reasonable Accommodation and Undue Hardship

 Employers must work with employees who request reasonable accommodation to come up with mutually agreeable solutions.
 Employers may reject requests for reasonable accommodation when they fear providing a specifically requested accommodation, or any accommodation at all, could present an undue hardship for their businesses.